 - Considerations: It can be noisier due to traffic and tourist activity.

-Things to See and Do in the Historical Center of Cusco:
+Things to See and Do in the Cusco Historic Center:

 - Explore San Pedro Market: Delight your senses with the colors and aromas of San Pedro Market.
 How about trying a whole roasted guinea pig?
 It’s a local specialty you can’t miss!

-- Worship the Sun at Qorikancha: Visit Qorikancha, the Inca Temple of the Sun.
+- Marvel at the Qorikancha: Visit Qorikancha, the Inca Temple of the Sun.
 The experience will be even more impressive if the sun shines that day.

 - Walk Along Hatunrumiyoc Street: Stroll down Hatunrumiyoc Street and admire the famous Twelve-Angle Stone.
 Try to imagine what these stones have witnessed over the centuries.